snowplow/snowbridge/docs/documentation/configuration/sources/kinesis.md

 | `${SOURCE_KINESIS_APP_NAME}_checkpoints` | Shard (String) |
 | `${SOURCE_KINESIS_APP_NAME}_metadata`    | Key (String)   |

-Assuming your AWS credentials have sufficient permission to Kinesis and DynamoDB your consumer should now be able to run by launching the executable.
+Assuming your AWS credentials have sufficient permission for Kinesis and DynamoDB, your consumer should now be able to run when you launch the executable.

 ## Configuration options